seyhunsaral/zbrac/README.md

  **zBrac is free/open-source software (See GNU GPL-3 License).
 You can use, modify and distribute it.
 It is not obligatory to cite the software, although it is highly appreciated (see below for citation information**

 ### Citing the software
-Currently, the paper that introduces zBrac is under review.
-If you use the software and would like to cite the paper, please visit this page or contact us before you share your manuscript to check the latest status of the paper.
+Currently, our paper that introduces zBrac and discusses its implications is under review by a scientific journal.
+If you use the software and would like to cite the paper, please visit this page or feel free contact us before you share your manuscript.

 ## Installation
+zBrac is a cross-platform software, meaning that it can be run under major operating systems.
+For now, we have an installation package availabe for Windows and for other platforms, it can be installed via pip.

 ### Installation with Windows Installer